 This piece is a short blurb from The Literary World: A Monthly Review of Current Literature that discusses the Bohemian circle, the Saturday Press, and the whereabouts of the remaining members of the group.

-A member of Clapp's "cabinet" in the "Kingdom of Bohemia" and at the Saturday Press.
-The article mentions that he currently edits Every Saturday.
+Aldrich is considered a member of Clapp's "cabinet" in the "Kingdom of Bohemia" and at the Saturday Press.

-A member of Clapp's "cabinet" in the "Kingdom of Bohemia" and at the Saturday Press.
-Arnold died in 1866.
+Arnold is referred to as a member of Clapp's "cabinet" in the "Kingdom of Bohemia" and at the Saturday Press.

 A member of Clapp's "cabinet" in the "Kingdom of Bohemia" and at the Saturday Press.
 The article mentions that "O'Brien fell in battle."